mrlevitas/github-tutorial/README.md

 1. Which Nanodegree have you taken?

   Android

+  VS: iOS, Android

 2. Which Octocat is your favorite?

   Baracktocat

+  VS: Private Investocat

 3. What text editor do you use?

   Android Studio and Sublime.
 Back in the day, Vim and Eclipse.

+  VS: TextWrangler

 4. What questions do you want to ask?

+VS: What is your main motivation for learning?